manish381364/Quizy/README.md

 <img src="https://user-images.githubusercontent.com/76205659/205498708-c1251dd4-9ad5-40ee-9c5c-b51e2f2cd8e2.png" width="500">

-User can register using eEmail, user name and password.
-After registration is done user have to verify their Email to coninue further.
+User can register using Email, user name and password.
+After registration is done user have to verify their Email to continue further.
 After Email verification User can login using Email and password
 Finally User is good to go.

 LOGIN ACTIVITY